opral/monorepo/inlang/source-code/ide-extension/MARKETPLACE.md

 Hover over the message to see the tooltip with the translation.

 If something isn't working as expected, please join our [Discord](https://discord.gg/CNPfhWpcAa) or [create an issue](https://github.com/opral/monorepo/issues/new/choose).
 We are happy to help!

-# Let's get started

-1. Add a `project.inlang` folder to your repository
-2. Create a `settings.json` file to that new dir `project.inlang/settings.json`
-3. Install a plugin that reads and writes your messages from the [inlang marketplace](https://inlang.com/c/plugins)
-4. Install a syntax matcher/function matcher from the [inlang marketplace](https://inlang.com/c/plugins)
----
-1. **Optional**: Install [lint rules](https://inlang.com/c/lint-rules) to find errors in your translations from the [inlang marketplace](https://inlang.com/c/lint-rules)

-Look at the [example repository](https://github.com/opral/example) and it's [settings.json](https://github.com/opral/example/blob/main/project.inlang/settings.json) for a working example.

-#### Requirements:

-- VS Code version 1.84.0 or higher.
-- Node.js version v18 or higher.

 ## Customization